-We draw attention to Note 2 to the accompanying special purpose financial statements which describes the basis of preparation and that the accompanying special purpose financial statements for the period from 28 March 2025 to 30 April 2025 have been prepared for reference in the Company's initial public offering application of the Company's bonds on the Prague Stock Exchange in the Czech Republic.
+We draw attention to Note 2 to the accompanying special purpose financial statements which describes the basis of preparation and that the accompanying special purpose financial statements for the period from 11 April 2025 to 30 April 2025 have been prepared for reference in the Company's initial public offering application of the Company's bonds on the Prague Stock Exchange in the Czech Republic.
 As a result, the special purpose financial statements may not be suitable for another purpose.
 Our opinion is not modified in respect of this matter.

-Responsibilities of the Company's Board of Directors and Supervisory Board for the Special Purpose Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Special Purpose Financial Statements

-The Board of Directors is responsible for the preparation and fair presentation of the special purpose financial statements in accordance with IFRS Accounting Standards as adopted by the European Union and for such internal control as the Board of Directors determines is necessary to enable the preparation of special purpose financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the special purpose financial statements that give true and fair view in accordance with International Financial Reporting Standards as adopted by the European union, and for such internal control as management determines is necessary to enable the preparation of special purpose financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the special purpose financial statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the special purpose financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Supervisory Board is responsible for overseeing the Company's financial reporting process.
+Those charged with governance are responsible for overseeing the Company's financial reporting process.